 - Drip irrigation system was set up and wheat straw mulch cover laid.

 - Weeding by hand in between plants and with the tractor in between the beds at intervals throughout the growing season.

 - Field was observed for incidences of pest and disease in growing season.

 - Shortly before harvest, sweetpotato vines were trimmed, and roots harvested with potato digger on 10/9/17 and placed into labelled boxes.

 - Data collection commenced after sorting and grading roots as per USDA standards into different groups in the marketable and cull category.

-- Curing of sweetpotato roots will be for 7 days immediately after harvest at 85 F, 80–90% relative humidity before storage.
+- Curing of sweetpotato roots was for 7 days immediately after harvest at 85 F, 80–90% relative humidity before storage.

 Variety trial/second cycle 2018